Censorship and prohibitions in works of art of the modern era

 Photo: public domain

-You write in your book that the artists understood how to use their artworks as a medium of conflict and even as a weapon against their opponents.
+In your book you write that the artists understood how to use their artworks as a medium of conflict and even as a weapon against their opponents.
 How should I visualise this?

-Doris Lehmann: We have to be aware of the extent to which feelings and honour can be hurt by personally addressed images.
-That's why the creation of insulting and disgraceful paintings was banned.
+Doris Lehmann: We have to realise how strongly personally addressed images can affect feelings and honour.
+For that reason, the creation of insulting and disgraceful paintings was banned.
 When artists visualised and exhibited or disseminated violent fantasies in response to criticism of their work, the aim was to emotionally offend their opponents and devalue them in society.
-The pictorial tradition dates back to the Middle Ages and artists fuelled the fear of this by anchoring corresponding narratives in the culture of remembrance.
+The pictorial tradition dates back to the Middle Ages.
+Artists fuelled the fear of this socially devaluation by anchoring corresponding narratives in the culture of remembrance.
 Such anecdotes are still widespread today.
 If we look at Piranesi's pamphlet, we find a whole collection of highly symbolic punishments of honour, including the prominent staging of the shattered family coat of arms of his former patron.
 In terms of imagery, this was also aimed below the belt.
 Peaceful conflict resolution does not look like this.

-What other research opportunities does your new approach to pictorial works offer academics?
+What are the other research opportunities your new approach to pictorial works does offer academics?

 Book tip: